michalnoga-lab/programming_mix/C++/1.1-three-numbers/README.md

-# Anagram
+# Three numbers

-Given a word and a list of possible anagrams, select the correct sublist.
+Prompt the user for three non-negative integers.
+Find the largest of these three numbers.
+Then, print the sum of the remaining two numbers a number of times equal to the largest number.